Bradley Kasal: Actions in Iraq

-In a firefight with insurgents in a house in Fallujah, although wounded by seven 7.62×39mm rounds in the legs and hit by more than 43 pieces of hot fragmentation from a grenade while using his body to shield an injured fellow Marine, PFC Alex Nicoll (who was also injured in the legs), First Sergeant Kasal refused to quit fighting and was able to return fire with a handgun, killing at least one insurgent.
+In a firefight with insurgents in a house in Fallujah, although wounded by seven 7.62×39mm rounds in the legs and hit by more than 43 pieces of hot fragmentation from a grenade while using his body to shield an injured fellow Marine, PFC Alex Nicoll (who was also injured in the legs), First Sergeant Kasal refused to quit fighting and was able to return fire with his M9 pistol, killing at least one insurgent.
 Kasal is credited with saving the lives of several Marines during the U.S. assault on insurgent strongholds in Fallujah in November 2004.

-By the time he was carried out of the house by LCpl Chris Marquez and LCpl Dane Shaffer, then-First Sergeant Kasal had lost approximately 60 percent of his blood.
-The photograph of Kasal, taken by photographer Lucian Read — blood-soaked and still holding his M9 pistol and KA-Bar fighting knife — being helped from the building by fellow Marines, has become one of the iconic pictures of the war.
+By the time he was carried out of the house by LCpls Chris Marquez and Dane Shaffer, Kasal had lost approximately 60 percent of his blood.
+A photograph that was taken by photographer Lucian Read of a bloodied Kasal (who continued to maintain control, including trigger and muzzle discipline, of his M9 pistol and his KA-BAR fighting knife despite the extent of his injuries) being helped from the building by Marquez and Shaffer has become one of the iconic pictures of the war.
+A bronze statue of Marquez and Shaffer helping Kasal to safety, titled No Man Left Behind and based on Read's photograph, was installed outside the Wounded Warrior Battalion West site at Camp Pendleton in November 2014.

 Recovery

 Due to the injuries, Kasal lost four inches of bone in his right leg.
 He has undergone 21 surgeries to date in order to repair his injuries and save his leg.
 Kasal continues his recovery from his wounds and still walks with a limp.

 Kasal served as the Sergeant Major of Recruiting Station Des Moines, Iowa from May 2006 until January 2010.
 He then returned to Camp Pendleton to serve as the Sergeant Major at the School of Infantry West In March 2010, Kasal was featured in the debut episode of Sharing the Courage, a graphic novel series depicting decorated Marines of the 21st century.
-On November 15, 2012, the book My Men are My Heroes: The Brad Kasal Story by Nathaniel Helms, was released; published by the Navel Institute Press.
+On November 15, 2012, the book My Men are My Heroes: The Brad Kasal Story by Nathaniel Helms, was released; published by the Naval Institute Press.
 He became sergeant major of the Fourth Marine Division in March 2013 and then became sergeant major of the First Marine Expeditionary Force in February 2015.

 After retirement

 Kasal retired in 2018, after 34 years with the United States Marine Corps.
-From the USMC, Kasal started work at high schools to teach at the MCJROTC program.
-He continued to teach about discipline, honour, respect, & courage through his experiences in the Marine Corps.
+After the USMC, Kasal started teaching at high schools through the MCJROTC program.
+He continued to teach about discipline, honor, respect, and courage through his experiences in the Marine Corps.
+Up until and including the 2024-25 school year, he was the Marine Instructor at Basic Academy of International Studies, in Henderson, Nevada, along with Senior Marine Instructor Lieutenant Colonel Bradley Van Slyke.